oba2311/website/zblog.md

 <h3>Throwing the baby with the bathwater</h3>
 <i>Posted on 22-09-2020.</i>

-The Israeli biggest TV&Internet provider came out with their own Netflix.
+The Israeli biggest TV&Internet provider came out with their own Netflix.<br>
 It has no search option.
 Really, no search option.
 I'm not even kidding.

-I'm trying to imagine what the PM there had in mind when deciding to not go for it...I'm trying hard.. but I can't!

 <img src="{% link /assets/images/hotNetflixFake.jpeg %}" alt="hot next" style="max-width:50%;">

-This gives a new interpretation to Reid Hoffman's saying:
+This gives a whole new interpretation to Reid Hoffman's saying:
-_"if you're not embarrassed by the first version of your product, you've launched too late"._
+_"if you're not embarrassed by the first version of your product, you've launched too late"._<br>
 Speed is key, but has to be balanced by user's expectations.
-Users don't care if you're in beta.
+**Users don't care if you're in beta.**
-Users expect some _great experience_.
+**Users expect some _great experience_.**

 If you'd like to make sure that you're not throwing the baby with the bathwater when you launch, here are some resources I recommend starting with: